dimanikulin/dimanikulin/AIForSWArchitects_Input3_en.md

 | 8 | Reliability |  Data synchronization between cloud environments must ensure no data loss even during network disruptions. |  High | Data Sharing |

 # Current technical state

-Now size of AWS is ~20TB, Azure is ~5TB.
-Data includes among other - patient data, sensor data, click stream, and data like order data, supply chain data from the IT data platform.

 We have Java, .Net, NodeJS and Python in our technology portfolio.